great-expectations/great_expectations/docs/docusaurus/docs/cloud/checkpoints/manage_checkpoints.md

 ## Add a Validation to a Checkpoint

-Add Validation data to a Checkpoint to aggregate individual Expectation Suite or Data Source Validations into a single Checkpoint.
+Add Validation data to a Checkpoint to aggregate individual Expectation Suite or Data Source Validations.

 1. In GX Cloud, click **Checkpoints**.